-Although highly enjoyable, at certain stages, falling in love is problematic.
+Although highly enjoyable (at certain stages), falling in love is problematic.
 The first problem is who we can fall in love with.
-We can fall in love with anyone: a gay person when we are not gay (or maybe we are gay but the wrong gender), a married person who happens to be not married to us (or we could be the married person falling in love with someone other than our partner), an unsuitable person (in terms of age, personality, lifestyle, or future goals) or, worst of all, a person who doesn’t love us in return.
+We can fall in love with anyone.
+A gay person when we are not gay (or maybe we are gay but the wrong gender).
+A married person who happens to be not married to us (or we could be the married person falling in love with someone other than our partner).
+An unsuitable person in terms of age, personality, lifestyle, or future goals.
+Or, worst of all, a person who doesn’t love us in return.

 This leads to our second problem – the design of the falling in love mechanism.
-Falling in love seeks to achieve a thing that it is incapable of achieving.
+The mechanism of falling in love is designed to gain a thing which it is incapable of gaining.
 It seeks wholeness but inevitably leads to pain, fear, and failure.
-We need not give up on love but we do need to understand it.
+We need not give up on love, but we do need to understand it.

 The nature of human consciousness is to seek completeness.
-It’s a good intention but the nature of human consciousness is also to look for it in the wrong places.
+It’s a good intention, but the nature of human consciousness is also to look for it in the wrong places.
 We have an instinctive drive which seeks wholeness in every way.
 At the physical level, it is perceived as joining with another, preferably, loved and desired body.
 Regardless of the shallow talk and jokes that people commonly exchange about sex, most people truly look for a deeper sense of connection and unity in their sexual relationships.

 On a practical note, time helps with many things.
 It helps with infatuations that are going nowhere.
 Before long, bits of reality dismantle minor crushes and attractions.
-If it is a major but unconsummated falling in love, it may take a few years but even an intense emotional attraction will generally succumb to the intrusions of life.
+If it is a major but unconsummated falling in love, it may take a few years, but even an intense emotional attraction will generally succumb to the intrusions of life.
 For example, if one falls in love with a person who is involved with someone else and, after a few years, that person is still in the same relationship then even the most romantic person will generally accept their losses and move on.
 Sometimes, the so-called loved one has turned into a God in the mind of the in-love one who has attached their emotional barrenness to that person.
 The real person and the one in the mind of the love-stricken person become totally unrelated.
 Usually, however, time will bring about the dissolution of infatuations that go nowhere.

 Truly loving people are uncommon.
 They are as uncommon as awake people.
 Our success in learning about love will directly correlate to our level of happiness.
 It is certainly worth persevering with the learning process which involves a great deal of honesty, introspection, and forgiveness.
 Even if we are the only one in the relationship on that path, it doesn’t matter.
 We will still be blessed with our own happiness and isn’t that the bottom line of what we all want?
 Our first responsibility is to create a happy life for ourselves.
 If the other person in the relationship learns to also value love, honesty, and forgiveness then the relationship will transform, usually slowly, into a strong connection which is good for the couple and others alike.